-I stood quickly when I saw a tall thin man in his mid-twenties, sidewall haircut,** wearing a U.S. Army Uniform with a 1st Cav patch on the shoulder of his left sleeve, coming my way.
+I stood quickly when I saw a tall-thin-man in his mid-twenties, sidewall haircut,** in jungle fatigues with a 1st Cav patch on the shoulder of his left sleeve, coming my way.
 He might be the Officer In Charge (OIC) of the 1st Cav’s small PIO detachment here in Bong Son.
 Yes, he was the man I’d be reporting to, 1st Lt.
 Blankenship (pseudonym).

-Bong Son is 113 kilometers northeast of An Khe in the Binh Dinh Province near the South China Sea in the Central Highlands of South Vietnam.
-It was the forward operating outpost for the 1st Air Cav with choppers, hundreds of troops coming and going, all using it as a base to launch combat operations closer to the enemy.
+Nestled about 113 kilometers northeast of An Khe in the Binh Dinh Province near the South China Sea, in the Central Highlands of South Vietnam, was the Village of Bong Son.
+Nearby, the forward operating outpost for the 1st Air Cav. rested on a plateau of about five acres.
+An artillery battery was based here, and a substantial line of defense surrounded the small tent city.
+Some of the Cav’s most lethal helicopters were on standby here, and the outpost was busy with hundreds of troops coming and going, all using it as a strategic base to launch combat operations closer to the enemy.